jagodevreede/sdkman-ui/README.md

 # sdkman-ui

-This project aims to offer a (cross-platform) Graphical User Interface for [SDKMAN](https://sdkman.io/).
+This project aims to offer a (cross-platform) Graphical User Interface for [SDKMAN](https://sdkman.io/), with the primary focus on windows.
+However, other OS ports are working as well.

-> [!NOTE]
-> Primary focus for now is to create a UI for windows.
-Osx for intel is available arm will be added later.
-Linux x86
-> will be next.

 ## Screenshots